 On August 1, 2018, Governor Bevin issued Executive Order 2018-0581 abolishing the ECAC as established under KRS 200.700 and reforming the council to align with USC 42, Title 42, Chapter 105(II), 9837b and Section 642(b)(1)(a)(i) of the head Start Act.
 EO 2018-0581 reduces the number of appointed members from 26 to 12.
-DCC has seen no interruption of communication with the ECAC during the re-establishment of ECAC.
-ECAC meetings occur quarterly and a representative of the Led Agency has been present throughout the transition.
-The Director of the Division of Child Care will represent the Department of Community Based Services on ECAC.
+One representative of the state agency responsible for child care will be appointed.
+As of 08/28/2018 that appointment as not yet been made.

-Goals of the ECAC include improving the quality of early childhood programs, increasing supply and access to quality care, creating an aligned and unified early childhood system across Head Start, public preschool, and child care settings, and improving kindergarten readiness.
+Goals of the ECAC include improving the quality of early childhood programs, increasing supply and access to quality care, creating an aligned and unified early childhoold system across Head Start, public preschool, and child care settings, and improving kindergarten readiness,

-Citation: KRS 200.700 Early Childhood Advisory Council -- Membership - Meetings Citation: EO 2018-0581 Executive order relating to the reorganization of various education boards & councils
+Citation: KRS 200,700 Early Childhood Advisory Council -- Membership - Meetings Citation: EO 2018-0581 Executive order relating to the reorganization of various education boards & councils

-- Check here if the Lead Agency has official representation and a decision-making role in the State Advisory Council or similar coordinating body. - (REQUIRED) Indian tribe(s) and/or tribal organization(s), at the option of individual tribes.
+Check here if the Lead Agency has official representation and a decision-making role in the State Advisory Council or similar coordinating body.
+(REQUIRED) Indian tribe(s) and/or tribal organization(s), at the option of individual tribes.